 9 9 9 9 < Lat.
-9 9 9 < Long.
+9 9 9 9 < Long.

-their time fishing north of "The Lumps".
+The respondent said they spent most of their time fishing north of "The Lumps".
 The respondent knew the latitude and longitude coordinates but refused to provide them.
-The location is not in the fishing areas list in Appendix C, so the correct codes are 9999 and 9999.\
+The location is not in the fishing areas list in Appendix C, so the correct codes are 9999 and 9999.

-If the respondent had said they did not know the coordinates then latitude and longitude and the location is not in the fishing areas list in Appendix C, the correct codes would be 9998 and 9998.\
+If the respondent had said they did not know the coordinates then latitude and longitude and the location is not in the fishing areas list in Appendix C, the correct codes would be 9998 and 9998.

-See the item-by-item description for Q24 later in this manual for more detailed ed instructions concerning use of the fishing areas list in Appendix C.
+See the item-by-item description for Q24 later in this manual for more detailed instructions concerning use of the fishing areas list in Appendix C.